fluent/fluent-bit-docs/pipeline/filters/lua.md

 #### Configuration

-Configuration to get istio logs and apply response code filter to it.
+Configuration to get istio logs and apply response code filter to them.

 ```python
     [INPUT]